Biological half-life

+In multi-compartment pharmacokinetics, two operational half-lives are often distinguished: an early distribution (α) half-life governed by redistribution from the central to peripheral compartments, and a later elimination (β) half-life governed by metabolic clearance and excretion.

 This is used to measure the removal of things such as metabolites, drugs, and signalling molecules from the body.
-Typically, the biological half-life refers to the body's natural cleansing through the function of the liver and through the excretion of the measured substance through the kidneys and intestines.
+Typically, the biological half-life refers to the body's natural cleansing, the detoxification through liver metabolism and through the excretion of the measured substance through the kidneys and intestines.
 This concept is used when the rate of removal is roughly exponential.

 In a medical context, half-life explicitly describes the time it takes for the blood plasma concentration of a substance to halve (plasma half-life) its steady-state when circulating in the full blood of an organism.
 This measurement is useful in medicine, pharmacology and pharmacokinetics because it helps determine how much of a drug needs to be taken and how frequently it needs to be taken if a certain average amount is needed constantly.
 By contrast, the stability of a substance in plasma is described as plasma stability.
 This is essential to ensure accurate analysis of drugs in plasma and for drug discovery.

 The relationship between the biological and plasma half-lives of a substance can be complex depending on the substance in question, due to factors including accumulation in tissues, protein binding, active metabolites, and receptor interactions.

 Examples

 Water

 The biological half-life of water in a human is about 7 to 14 days.
 It can be altered by behavior.
 Drinking large amounts of alcohol will reduce the biological half-life of water in the body.
-This has been used to decontaminate humans who are internally contaminated with tritiated water.
+This has been used to decontaminate patients who are internally contaminated with tritiated water.
 The basis of this decontamination method is to increase the rate at which the water in the body is replaced with new water.

 Alcohol

 The removal of ethanol (drinking alcohol) through oxidation by alcohol dehydrogenase in the liver from the human body is limited.
 Hence the removal of a large concentration of alcohol from blood may follow zero-order kinetics.
 Also the rate-limiting steps for one substance may be in common with other substances.
 For instance, the blood alcohol concentration can be used to modify the biochemistry of methanol and ethylene glycol.
 In this way the oxidation of methanol to the toxic formaldehyde and formic acid in the human body can be prevented by giving an appropriate amount of ethanol to a person who has ingested methanol.
-Note that methanol is very toxic and causes blindness and death.
+Methanol is very toxic and causes blindness and death.
 A person who has ingested ethylene glycol can be treated in the same way.
 Half life is also relative to the subjective metabolic rate of the individual in question.